Obsidian-TTRPG-Community/Starfinder-SRD-Markdown/Compendium/SF1E/Items/Magic Items/Figurine of Wondrous Power.md

 A _figurine of wondrous power_ becomes nonmagical if broken, losing its power to transform into a creature.

-## Figurine of Wondrous Power, Bloodstone Bloodbrother

-**Source**:: _Starfinder Armory pg.
-113_
-**Level** 13;
-**Price**::  48,000; **Bulk** —

-### Description

-This figure of green stone mottled with red flecks can change into a bloodbrother.
-The bloodbrother starts with no creature in its rib cage prison and can’t deal Constitution damage, so it lacks fast healing.
-If the bloodbrother reverts to figurine form while a victim is in the bloodbrother’s rib cage prison, the victim is released in the bloodbrother’s space.

----

 ## Figurine of Wondrous Power, Plush Squox

 **Source**:: _Galactic Magic pg.
 49_
 **Level**:: 3
+**Price**::  1500
-**Price**::  1,500; **Bulk** L
+**Bulk**:: L

 ### Description

 This stuffed toy can turn into a trained squox (Alien Archive 2 118).
 Unlike most figurines of wondrous power, the figurine can transform into a squox for a total of 10 minutes per day, though the duration need not be used continuously and is expended in 1-minute increments.
-Wounds and damage received by the squox in its animate form translate to its figurine form when it reverts; if it dies, the plush figure appears torn and without stuffing.
+Wounds and damage received by the squox in its animate form translate to its figurine form when it reverts if it dies, the plush figure appears torn and without stuffing.
 The plush squox does not heal in 24 hours as usual—you must repair the figurine using Engineering or an appropriate profession.

 ## Figurine of Wondrous Power, Obsidian Electrovore

 **Source**:: _Starfinder Armory pg.
 113_
-**Level** 5;
+**Level**:: 5
+**Price**::  3000
-**Price**::  3,000; **Bulk** —
+**Bulk**:: —

 ### Description